opnsense/docs/source/manual/proxy.rst

 * Fetch from a remote URL
 * Supports flat file list and category based compressed lists
-* Automatically convert category based blacklists to squid ACL's
+* Automatically convert category based blacklists to squid ACLs
 * Keep up to date with the built-in scheduler
 * Compatible with most popular blacklist